Optometry’s Fund for Disaster Relief

 Disasters are unpredictable and can be life-altering; it is our goal to ensure that the fund is always poised and ready to help, so doctors can get back to doing what they do best.

 Applying for a disaster relief grant is the first step to recovery.
-If you have recently experienced the effects of a catastrophic event, please read the grant criteria and complete the application in its entirety.
+If you have recently experienced the effects of a catastrophic event, please read the grant criteria and complete the OFDR Application and Form W-9 in its entirety.
 Applications must be submitted directly to the affiliate state association.

 “When I locked the door to my office two days before the storm was to hit, I never imagined that my insurance company would soon be saying the words, “you are 100% not covered.”
 Somewhere buried in the hundreds of pages of clauses was the perfect scenario that prevented my coverage from the storm….
 The $2,000 was such a welcome sight in the mail and has done much for my confidence in knowing that my business and staff will remain intact.
 Please pass on my sincere thanks and appreciation for what this group has done for me and so many of my colleagues.”